StaticReturn/staticreturn.github.io/rules/races/human.md

 title: Human
 layout: home
 parent: Races
-nav_order: 4
+nav_order: 6
 ---

 # Human
 * **Ability Scores**: Add 1 to any.
-* Three times per safe rest you may re-roll any of your rolls and take whichever result you choose.
+* Three times per safe rest you may gain advantage on any challenge.
-* Gain any two skills.
+* Gain any three skills.